Code-Forge-Lab/Arduino/README.md

 * sudo apt-get update
 * sudo apt-get install inkscape

+## How Generate G-Code With Inkscape
+1. Select Images
+2. Go Extension > GCodeTools
+3. Tools Library: and give cutting bit option
+4. Orentaition Point: and give 2D or 3D usage.
+If Ask somthing is then GO Path/Object To Path or Path/Bitmat < convert image to black and white
+5. In Extension > GCodeTools, Path to GCode and set path and name in 'Preferences'

 ## Best IDE CNCJS
 * Visualize solid work
 * Cross Platform